ST. PAUL, Minn. (AP) -- A Minnesota bear researcher says he's pleased with a compromise that allows him to continue to radio-collar wild bears.

 Lynn Rogers won a temporary reprieve Monday in his fight with the state Department of Natural Resources.

 Minnesota Public Radio News reports the agreement allows Rogers to keep radio collars on 10 bears.
-But his practice of hand-feeding bears around his research center near Ely (EE'-lee) will be restricted, and the deal bans Rogers from putting live den cams on the Internet at his website, Bear DOT org.
+But his practice of hand-feeding bears around his research center near Ely will be restricted, and the deal bans Rogers from putting live den cams on the Internet at his website, Bear DOT org.

 Rogers tells The Associated Press, "It's just unbelievable that we could take on the DNR and win."